felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 If you are looking for a flatbed scanner, the one I am currently using is the [Canon LiDE 400](https://amazon.ca/dp/B07GPS69KF) and I am totally satisfied with it.
 Recommended!

+After scanning my notes, I write a new post with all my favorite quotes from my note.
+I call those :star: Star Quotes :star:.
+I then proceed to write a short review for the book.
+Having to summarize my understanding of the book and writing about my appreciation of it is what really cements it in my brain.
+A bonus side effect of that is that it creates a nice [virtual bookshelf](/bookshelf) that I can use to retrieve my notes and even share them with interested parties.

+# Remember: Reading a book twice is inefficient

+I've hinted at it before, but I'll say it clearly once more: If you are reading a book a second time, what does this say about the first time you read it?
+Life if too short to read a book in its entirety twice.
+Instead, rely on your notes to quickly get the essence of the book.
+That's your reward for putting in this work: you can get the same info as reading the full book in a fraction of the time.

 # Conclusion